E1izabeth/AlgorithmsAndDataStructures/README.md

 # AlgorithmsAndDataStructures

-Lab works for Algorithms and data structure course in ITMO
+Lab works for Algorithms and data structures course in ITMO